-In large pot, bring 4 cups water to a rolling boil.
+In a large pot, bring 4 cups of water to a rolling boil.
 Place shells in boiling water and reduce heat to medium.
 Add a teaspoon of salt to prevent shells from sticking together.
 Cook for 10 minutes.

-Brown 1 lb ground meat in skillet.
+Brown 1 lb ground meat in a large skillet.

-While shells and meat are cooking, mix together ricotta, basil, Italian seasoning, oregano, garlic and parmesan cheese.
+While shells and meat are cooking, mix together ricotta, basil, Italian seasoning, oregano, garlic, and parmesan cheese.

 Tip!
-The seasoning measurements above are recommended, but you can increase/decrease to your personal preference, and add other seasonings based on your own tastes.
+The seasoning measurements above are recommended, but you can increase/decrease to your personal preference and add other seasonings based on your own tastes.

 Drain meat.
-Mix in jar of spaghetti sauce, reserving ½ cup for later.
+Mix in the jar of spaghetti sauce, reserving ½ cup for later.
 Simmer meat sauce on low.

 Carefully fill shells with ricotta cheese mixture and place shells in casserole dish.

 Tip!
 To make filling easier, use a pasta spoon to hold the shells.

 Pour meat sauce over the shells.
 Sprinkle shredded mozzarella on top.
 Ok to sprinkle some oregano, basil, or parsley on top too!